Cough in Children: A Merck Manual of Patient Symptoms podcast

 In infants, suction to remove excess mucus from the throat may be lifesaving.
 O2 and tracheostomy or nasotracheal intubation is occasionally needed.
 Expectorants, cough suppressants, and mild sedation are of little value.
 Because any disturbance can precipitate serious paroxysmal coughing with anoxia, seriously ill infants should be kept in a darkened, quiet room and disturbed as little as possible.
 Patients treated at home should be quarantined, particularly from susceptible infants, for at least 4 wk from disease onset and until symptoms have subsided.

 Antibiotics given during the catarrhal stage may ameliorate the disease.
 After paroxysms are established, antibiotics usually have no clinical effect but are recommended to limit spread.
 Preferred drugs are erythromycin 10 to 12.5 mg/kg po q 6 h (maximum 2 g/day) for 14 days or azithromycin 10 to 12 mg/kg po once/day for 5 days.
+Trimethoprim/sulfamethoxazole may be substituted in patients ≥ 2 mo who are intolerant of or hypersensitive to macrolide antibiotics.
 Antibiotics should also be used for bacterial complications (eg, bronchopneumonia, otitis media).

 Active immunization is part of standard childhood vaccination.
-Five doses of vaccine are given (usually combined with diphtheria and tetanus [DTP or DTaP]) at age 2, 4, and 6 mo; boosters are given at 15 to 18 mo and 4 to 6 yr.
+Five doses of acellular pertussis vaccine are given (usually combined with diphtheria and tetanus [DTaP]) at age 2, 4, and 6 mo; boosters are given at 15 to 18 mo and 4 to 6 yr.
 Significant adverse effects from the pertussis component of the vaccine include encephalopathy within 7 days; seizure, with or without fever, within 3 days; persistent, severe, inconsolable screaming or crying for ≥ 3 h; collapse or shock within 48 h; fever ≥ 40.5° C within 48 h; and immediate severe or anaphylactic reaction.
-These reactions contraindicate further use of pertussis vaccine; combined diphtheria and tetanus vaccine is available without the pertussis component.
-The acellular vaccine (DTaP) is better tolerated.
+These reactions contraindicate further use of pertussis vaccine; combined diphtheria and tetanus vaccine (DT) is available without the pertussis component.
+The acellular vaccine is better tolerated than the previously used vaccine that contains numerous cell components and is the currently available preparation.
+Neither vaccination nor natural disease confers lifelong protective immunity against pertussis or reinfection.
+Immunity tends to wane 5 to 10 yr after the last vaccine dose is given.

 Immunity after natural infection lasts about 20 yr.
 Passive immunization is unreliable and is not recommended.